Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: The focused reflection matrix

 \subsection{Experimental procedure}

-\la{The experimental aspect of our matrix approach} consists in recording the reflection matrix $\mathbf{R}$ using a standard plane wave sequence\cite{Montaldo2009}.
-The probe was placed in direct contact with the calf of a healthy volunteer\la{, oriented orthogonally with respect to the muscle fibers (this study is in conformation with the declaration of Helsinki}.
-The acquisition was performed using a medical ultrafast ultrasound scanner (Aixplorer Mach-30, Supersonic Imagine, Aix-en-Provence, France) driving a \wi{$2-10$} MHz linear transducer array containing $192$ transducers with a pitch $p=0.2$ (\wi{SL10-2}, Supersonic Imagine).
-The ultrasound sequence \la{consisted} in transmitting $101$ steering angles spanning from $-25^{o}$ to $25^{o}$, \la{calculated assuming a constant speed of sound $c_0=1580$ m/s~\cite{duck1990acoustic} }.
-The emitted signal \la{was} a sinusoidal burst \la{of} three half periods of the central frequency $f_c=7.5$~MHz\la{, with pulse repetition frequency $1000$ Hz}.
+The experiment was performed on a healthy volunteer (this study is in conformation with the declaration of Helsinki).
+The probe was placed in a subcostal position in order to image the gallbladder along its short axis.
+In this configuration, the gallbladder appears as a circular ring. \la{The experimental procedure} consists in recording the reflection matrix $\mathbf{R}$ using a standard plane wave sequence\cite{Montaldo2009}.
+The acquisition was performed using a medical ultrafast ultrasound scanner (Aixplorer Mach-30, Supersonic Imagine, Aix-en-Provence, France) driving a $2-10$ MHz linear transducer array containing $N=192$ transducers with a pitch $p=0.2$ mm (SL10-2, Supersonic Imagine).
+The ultrasound sequence \la{consisted} in transmitting $101$ steering angles spanning from $-25^{o}$ to $25^{o}$ with steps of $\delta \theta=0.5^{o}$, \la{calculated assuming a constant speed of sound $c_0=1540$ m/s}.
+This choice \lc{was} made by optimizing the spatially-averaged focusing factor $F$ obtained for a set of speed-of-sound \lc{hypotheses ranging from $c_0=1450-1600$~m/s} ~\cite{lambert2020reflection,lambert_ieee}.
+The emitted signal was a sinusoidal burst of three half periods of the central frequency $f_c=5$~MHz\la{, with pulse repetition frequency $1000$ Hz}.
 For each excitation, the back-scattered signal was recorded by \la{all probe elements} over time $\Delta t = 80$ $\mu$\alex{s} \la{with a} sampling frequency $f_s=40$ MHz. \la{Mathematically, we write this set of acoustic responses as} $\mathbf{R}_{u\theta}(t)\equiv [R(u\out,\tin,t)]$, where $u\out$ defines the \alex{coordinate} of the \alex{receiving} transducer, $\tin$ \alex{the angle of incidence} and $t$ the time-of-flight. \la{Subscripts `in' and `out' denote propagation in the forward and backward directions, respectively.} Note that the coefficients of $\mathbf{R}_{u\theta}$ should be complex\la{, as they} contain the amplitude and phase of the medium response. \la{If the responses $\mathbf{R_{u\theta}}(t)$ are not complex modulated RF signal\wi{s}, then the corresponding analytic signals should be considered.}